jayeshpatil130/CSYE7245_BDIA/README.md

 Data pipeline to train and benchmark multiple Synthetic data generators and then deploy them in production

 ## Project
-Stock Prediction using Financial News Sentiment Analysis and Time Series Analysis
+Stock Prediction using Financial News Sentiment Analysis and Time Series Forecasting